alichtner/alichtner.github.io/_posts/2020-12-12-holiday-cookies.md

 ### Raspberry-Cardamon Cookie Bars

-Recipe from a screenshot my my sent of the LA Times]
+Recipe from a screenshot my mom sent of the LA Times

 These were a late addition to the recipe line-up but I really liked them.